 Cover letters should encourage readers to browse your application and/or academic portfolio.
 You should include:

 Use the format:

 Don’t know specific names?
 Ask around, or politely address your letter to the organisation, institution or scholarship committee.

-Explain – concisely – why you are right for the scholarship.
+Concisely explain why you are right for the scholarship

-If you’re dedicated, thorough and passionate enough to keep trying, with persistence you’re highly likely to win yourself that scholarship.
+If you’re dedicated, thorough and passionate enough to try again, with persistence you’re highly likely to win yourself that scholarship.